NullNet-ai/appguard-server/README.md

 AppGuard is an **application-level firewall** for general applications.

-Currently, AppGuard client libraries for Express and SMTP servers are available, and support for more applications is planned for the future.
+Currently, AppGuard client libraries for HTTP and SMTP servers are available, and support for more applications is planned for the future.

 ## Methodology